 We offer a wide choice of mortgages, with different ways to repay.
-Your repayment type is shown in your Offer of Advance.
-We will work out the monthly payments you'll need to make, and set these out in your Offer of Advance.
+Your repayment type is shown in your Offer Documents.
+We will work out the monthly payments you'll need to make, and set these out in your Offer Documents.